 Unitary surfaces include poured-in-place rubber, bond-in-place rubber, interlocking resilient tiles, and synthetic turf or grass with protective under-padding to help protect against falls.
 While the up-front cost is higher than loose-fill surfacing, unitary surfacing can be cheaper in the long run due to its high durability and low maintenance costs.
-Unitary surfacing is also extremely safe and guarantees complete accessibility and ease-of-use for physically challenged children and adults.
-Poured-in-place and bond-in-place rubberized surfacing is also available in a wide variety of colors and shapes to make playgrounds more attractive to children and parents.
+Unitary surfacing is also extremely safe and guarantees complete accessibility and ease-of-use for visitors in mobility devices or wheelchairs.
+Poured-in-place and bond-in-place rubberized surfacing is also available in a wide variety of colors and shapes to make playgrounds more attractive to children and caregivers.

 Choosing the Best Surfacing for Your Playground

 When choosing a surface for your playground it’s important to research the options and speak with experts.
 Your playground has unique needs and requirements, and a playground surfacing expert can help you determine which surfacing type meets the specific needs of your site and playground visitors.

 Whether choosing a playground surface for your school, community park or early childhood playground, the right surfacing depends on several variables: initial purchasing cost, installation cost, ongoing maintenance cost, long-term durability, visual appearance, degree of safety and degree of ADA compliance.